abled007/-Imitari/README.md

 ## Concept:
 A social media app that lets you share your images and creativity.
 The user is able to post, comment, and save media in the form of albums.

+## User Stories:
+"As a user I want to be able to login and/or sign up."

+"As a user I want to create a new account."

+"As a user I want to be able to create, edit, and delete my posts."

+"As a user I want to create albums and add images."

+"As a user I want to delete albums and images in those albums."

+"As a user I want to view and edit my profile page."

+"As a user I want to comment on posts."

 ## Wireframes:

 <img width="1457" alt="Screen Shot 2022-05-04 at 5 29 54 PM" src="https://user-images.githubusercontent.com/93559383/166847929-7bf7ebda-1a2b-4e34-b22f-13ab32a81662.png">